MoOx/pjax/README.md

 **No more full page reload.
 No more lots of HTTP request.**

-## No tests yet ?

-~~There is still some work to make this repo sexy with tests & simple demo.~~
-Actually there is a [WIP branch where I'm adding lot of tests](https://github.com/MoOx/pjax/tree/testling)

 ## Demo

 [You can see this running on my website](http://moox.io), with sexy CSS animations when switching pages.